 Admit it, your recent trips have included tequila binging in Mexico City, underground clubbing in Berlin and Budapest, and champagne-for-breakfast in St Tropez.
-Your body, mind and soul are all in need of, let’s call it…some spiritual repair.
+Your body, mind and soul are all in need of some, let’s call it…spiritual repair.

-That being the case, we strenuously recommend skipping that Loire Valley wine tour this autumn, to get your vinyasa on in somewhere transformationally exotic and inspiring.
-Being the ardent internationalists that we are, we discovered absolutely glorious yoga/wellness getaways on three different continents, with each destination offering something life-altering (and distinctly Instagrammable) to go along with all those holistically restorative activities.
+That being the case, we might just recommend skipping that Loire Valley wine tour this autumn, to get your vinyasa on in somewhere transformationally exotic and inspiring.
+Being the ardent internationalists that we are, we discovered absolutely glorious yoga/wellness getaways on three different continents, with each destination offering something uncommon and incomparable (as well as distinctly Instagrammable) to go along with all those holistically restorative activities.

-Surely the BlackBook destination-of-the-moment – Lonely Planet also dubbed Colombia “the 2nd best country to visit in 2017” – Cartagena is a city of mystery, discovery, and almost ineffable beauty.
-And Blue Sky Yoga, led by Brooklyn natives Marion Mahima Jackson and Christina Mattus (from Greenpoint’s Usha Veda Yoga studio) has organized a remarkable five-night-retreat (October 4-9), in a private mansion within the 17th Century walls of the Old City.
+Surely one of the BlackBook destinations-of-the-moment – Lonely Planet had already dubbed Colombia “the 2nd best country to visit in 2017” – Cartagena is a city of mystery, discovery, and almost ineffable beauty.
+And Blue Sky Yoga, led by Marion Mahima Jackson (from Jivamukti and Greenpoint’s Usha Veda Yoga ) and Elissa Marshall, has organized a remarkable five-night-retreat (October 9-14) in a private mansion within the 17th Century walls of the Old City.

-The experience will include candlelight yoga and meditation classes (using top quality yoga accessories by Manduka), sound bath, Rosarian Islands excursions, a walking tour, sound healing and mantras, and healthy, tasty meals.
-Free time can be used to explore what BlackBook called “Latin America’s most alluring city.”
+The experience will include candlelight yoga and meditation classes, sound baths, Rosario Islands excursions, a walking tour, sound healing and mantras, and healthy, tasty meals.
+Free time can be used to explore what BlackBook has called “Latin America’s most alluring city.”

-And no one will mind if you pull a couple of late nights over aguardiente cocktails.
+And no one will mind if you pull a couple of late nights over a few rounds of aguardiente cocktails.